-Principal Interest Maturity Date Amount Rate Yield Price CUSIP[†]
+Principal Interest Maturity Date Amount Rate Yield Price

 ^{}Preliminary; subject to change.

-Identification of Term Bonds subject to mandatory sinking fund redemption is at bidder's option. † CUSIP® is a registered trademark of the American Bankers Association.
-CUSIP Global Services (CGS) is managed on behalf of the American Bankers Association by FactSet Research Systems Inc. Copyright (c) 2022 CUSIP Global Services.
+[†] CUSIP® is a registered trademark of the American Bankers Association.
+CUSIP data herein are provided by CUSIP Global Services ("CGS"), managed on behalf of the American Bankers Association by FactSet Research Systems Inc. © 2023 CUSIP Global Services.
 All rights reserved.
 CUSIP® data herein is provided by CUSIP Global Services.
 This data is not intended to create a database and does not serve in any way as a substitute for the CGS database.
-CUSIP® numbers are provided for convenience of reference only.
-None of the District, the Purchaser or their agents or counsel take any responsibility for the accuracy of such numbers.
+CUSIP® numbers are provided for convenience only.
+Neither of the District nor the Purchaser takes any responsibility for the accuracy of such numbers.